DansGit/qnatool/README.md

 * Produces a variety of charts and spreadsheets to describe network properties.

 # Setting Up
+Make sure you have all the requirements installed before trying to use qnatool.
 ## Python 2.7
 Make sure you have Python 2.7 installed.
 To download it, go here: https://www.python.org/downloads/